apache/spark/docs/howto/initialize-database.rst

 Airflow was built to interact with its metadata using SqlAlchemy with **MySQL**,  **Postgres** and **SQLite** as supported backends (SQLite is used primarily for development purpose).

+.. seealso:: :ref:`Scheduler HA Database Requirements <scheduler:ha:db_requirements>` if you plan on running more than one scheduler

 .. note:: We rely on more strict ANSI SQL settings for MySQL in order to have sane defaults.
 Make sure to have specified ``explicit_defaults_for_timestamp=1`` in your my.cnf under ``[mysqld]``